stratdev3/SimpleW/documentation/simplew/docs/guide/faq.md

 Because I strongly believe in open source, and I use open-source software every day.
 It's simply a matter of principle.

-> Why do I dislike ASP.NET Core ?
+> Why do you hate ASP.NET Core ?

-I don't hate it, but I don't like it (see the paragraph about [Why this library exists](./what-is-simplew.md#why-this-library-)).
+I don't hate it, but I don't like it (see the paragraph about [Why this library exists](./what-is-simplew.md#why-this-library)).

 > What is the primary goal of SimpleW ?

-It's in the name : **simplicity first**.
+It's in the name : **simplicity first** ! <br />
+I embrace the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, whether on the API side or on the developer side.
+In other words, not only should users have a simple way to use SimpleW, but its source code should also be easy to read.

 > "Blazingly Fast" slogan ?

 I admit that nowadays almost every open-source project overuses the word blazing in its description.
 But when it is actually true (see [performance comparisons](./performances.md) or [TechEmpower](https://www.techempower.com/benchmarks) results), then it deserves to be used.

-> How can I add custom headers to all responses ?

-Depending on how you use handlers, you can insert your "always-on" headers either :
-- In a custom `ResultHandler`
-- Or by declaring a new middleware

-The first approach is more efficient and performant, but the second one covers all cases.

 > Support .NET Framework